carbon-language/carbon-lang/docs/project/2132/roadmap.md

 By the end of 2023, a PR that intends to close issue 2023 needs to be submitted.

-Closure of issue 2132 may be possible prematurely if this roadmap, is referenced to from within the PR, and this roadmap has evolved to outline a clear path to completion of working regression testing.
+Closure of issue 2132 may be possible 'prematurely' if this roadmap, is referenced to from within the PR, and this roadmap has evolved to outline a clear path to completion of working regression testing.